-Whilst we are moving to a Head of Year system we would still like to keep some of the ethos and culture of the House system.
+Whilst we have now moved to a Head of Year system we would still like to keep some of the ethos and culture of the House system.
 Pupils who are already enrolled will remain in their current Houses.
-As pupils join the school they will be placed in a House which will form the basis for extracurricular events and enrichment opportunities during the school year but the majority of opportunities will be delivered through the new Head of Year system.
+As pupils join the school they will be placed in a House which will form the basis for extracurricular events and enrichment opportunities during the school year but the majority of opportunities will be delivered through the Year system.
 Your child's house will not affect their day to day life or who they are with in class.